A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 { There have been many techniques proposed to enhance the error resilience of DNNs~\cite{li2017understanding,schorn2018efficient,hoang2019ft,mahmoud2020hardnn,zhao2020algorithm,ozen2019sanity}.
 Li \emph{et al.}~\cite{li2017understanding} uses unusual values as symptoms for fault detection~\cite{li2017understanding}.
 Hong \emph{et al.} proposes to mitigate memory faults by modifying the network's architecture (e.g., using Tanh as activation function)~\cite{hong2019terminal}.
 Mahmoud \emph{et al.}~\cite{mahmoud2020hardnn} proposes to detect faults based on the mismatch between two duplicated computations.
 However, these techniques often suffer from limited fault coverage~\cite{schorn2018efficient,mahmoud2020hardnn,hong2019terminal} and/or incur significant implementation effort and overhead~\cite{li2017understanding,schorn2018efficient,mahmoud2020hardnn} (more details in Section~\ref{sec:related-work}).
 Moreover, in these systems, program re-execution is often needed in order to recover the correct output.
 Re-execution incurs considerable overhead and is undesirable for time-critical systems such as AVs that have real-time constraints~\cite{AV-dataGenRate1,av-fitRate}.
 Therefore, there is a compelling need for an efficient technique to protect DNNs from transient faults without incurring significant overheads. }

-{ To overcome the above challenges, this work proposes \sysname, a \emph{low-cost} fault correction technique that can \emph{directly rectify the faulty output} due to transient faults without any re-computation.} We leverage the insight that DNNs are inherently tolerant of \emph{benign faults} (i.e., faults that will not corrupt the program output in a significant way), and propose \sysname to transform the \emph{critical faults} (these are the faults that will result in SDCs) into benign faults.
+{ To overcome the above challenges, this work proposes \sysname \footnote{Similar to how a park ranger protects parklands, \sysname protects DNNs from soft errors by restricting the ranges of values.}, a \emph{low-cost} fault correction technique that can \emph{directly rectify the faulty output} due to transient faults without any re-computation.} We leverage the insight that DNNs are inherently tolerant of \emph{benign faults} (i.e., faults that will not corrupt the program output in a significant way), and propose \sysname to transform the \emph{critical faults} (these are the faults that will result in SDCs) into benign faults.
 In particular, \sysname selectively restricts the ranges of values in specific DNN layers, thereby enabling the DNNs to generate correct output \emph{even in the presence of faults (in most cases).}

-{ The intuition behind \sysname is that DNNs are statistical entities, and \emph{do not} always require exactness in their outputs (e.g., changes to the prediction scores due to inexactness is acceptable if the predicted label is correct).
-Thus range restriction is able to mitigate the large deviation caused by critical faults, so that the reduced deviation can be tolerated by the inherent resilience of DNNs.
+{ The intuition behind \sysname is that DNNs are statistical entities, and \emph{do not} always require exactness in their computations (e.g., incorrect computation of one internal neuron is acceptable if the final predicted label is correct).
+Thus, range restriction is able to mitigate the large deviation caused by critical faults, so that the reduced deviation can be tolerated by the inherent resilience of DNNs.
 This eliminates the need to use expensive re-computation to derive the correct results. }